TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Formative Interviews: Challenges with and Strategies for Diagram Accessibility

-In our study, 7 of 15 participants explicitly told us about experiencing a situation wherein they did not know if a diagram existed.
+\begin{enumerate}[leftmargin=16pt] \item[L1:] \emph{Not Knowing the Existence of a Diagram}: In our study, 7 of 15 participants explicitly told us about experiencing a situation wherein they did not know if a diagram existed.
 For instance, P12 referred to a document with a diagram and showed us how, when accessed via a screen reader, it skipped the diagram completely: \textit{``It tells us everything on the other [text] pages, and then you hit the page with the diagram, and it stops."} Similarly, P15 commented \textit{“I honestly wouldn’t be able to tell you if there was a diagram there [on a webpage] or not.”} We classified such instances of interaction as belonging to level 1, which corresponds to the bottom rung on our ladder and refers to the most basic level of information access wherein people have to know the existence of an information representation.